 various performance criteria.

 Al aydie, Noor, "Hierarchical multi-label classification for protein function prediction going beyond traditional approaches" (2012).
 Wayne State University Dissertations.
-Paper 525.
+525.